run-ai/docs/docs/admin/runai-setup/maintenance/monitoring.md

 Organizations typically want to automatically highlight critical issues and escalate issues to IT/DevOps personnel.
 The standard practice is to install an alert management tool and connect it to critical systems.

-Run:AI is comprised of two parts:
+Run:ai is comprised of two parts:

 * A control plane part, The control-plane (or 'backend'):
   * Typically resides on the cloud.
-The health of the cloud portion of Run:AI can be viewed at [status.run.ai](https://status.run.ai){target=_blank}.
+The health of the cloud portion of Run:ai can be viewed at [status.run.ai](https://status.run.ai){target=_blank}.
-  * In _Self-hosted_ installations of Run:AI is installed on-prem.
+  * In _Self-hosted_ installations of Run:ai is installed on-prem.
 * One or more _GPU Clusters_.

-The purpose of this document is to configure the Run:AI to emit health alerts and to connect these alerts to alert-management systems within the organization.
+The purpose of this document is to configure the Run:ai to emit health alerts and to connect these alerts to alert-management systems within the organization.

-Alerts are emitted for Run:AI Clusters as well as the Run:AI control plane on Self-hosted installation where the control plane resides on the same Kubernetes cluster as one of the Run:AI clusters.
+Alerts are emitted for Run:ai Clusters as well as the Run:ai control plane on Self-hosted installation where the control plane resides on the same Kubernetes cluster as one of the Run:ai clusters.

 ## Alert Infrastructure

-Run:AI uses Prometheus for externalizing metrics.
-The Run:AI cluster installation installs Prometheus or can connect to an existing Prometheus instance used in the organization.
+Run:ai uses Prometheus for externalizing metrics.
+The Run:ai cluster installation installs Prometheus or can connect to an existing Prometheus instance used in the organization.
-Run:AI cluster alerts are based on the Prometheus [Alert Manager](https://prometheus.io/docs/alerting/latest/alertmanager/){target=_blank}.
+Run:ai cluster alerts are based on the Prometheus [Alert Manager](https://prometheus.io/docs/alerting/latest/alertmanager/){target=_blank}.
 The Prometheus Alert Manager is enabled by default.

 This document explains, how to: